Thousands of people living in state psychiatric hospitals are discharged in a process known as deinstitutionalization.

 The challenges anticipated are both programmatic—preparing for health care reform and ensuring individualized, intensive, and comprehensive mental health services remain available for those who need them—and financial—adapting to the continued decrease in state funding for mental health services.
 Additionally, PfP has long recognized that there are other vulnerable populations who would benefit from our service model and experience.
 As we identified a logical partner in Community Alternatives worked toward the merger from 2009 through 2010, we adopted the slogan, "Stronger and Better Together," to represent how the new agency would meet future challenges while addressing a wide array of mental health needs.

 Community Alternatives brings to the merged agency a mix of programs that will both support services already in place at PfP and address new populations.
 CA's unique, innovative programs include early interventions for families who have children with behavioral disorders and support for immigrants and refugees who are survivors of torture.
 The merged agency will not compromise services previously delivered by either agency; instead, the new agency will offer multiple programs and services to address wide-ranging and otherwise poorly served needs in the community.

-The mission of the merged agency reflects our commitment to serve the most vulnerable people in our community: "To provide innovative and effective mental health services to people in need while creating a system of care that promotes personal recovery."
+The mission of the merged agency reflects our commitment to serve the most vulnerable people in our community: “Provide caring, effective services to help those with the greatest challenges recover from mental illness and associated chronic illnesses.”
 Our vision is to improve lives by partnering with our clients to identify and pursue individual goals, hopes, and dreams.
 We do this by providing appropriate treatment, supporting our clients' independence, and assisting clients on their self-identified paths to recovery.

 Join the discussion about PfP's programs and events on our Facebook page.